spetersoncode/auto-town/README.md

 # Auto-Town

-A 2D town-building simulation game built with Godot 4.5.1 and C#.
+A 2D town-building simulation tech demo built with Godot 4.5.1 and C#.

 ## Features